 For each outsourced arrangement with the Company, an Executive Sponsor, Accountable Authority and Supplier Relationship Manager are appointed.
 Outsourced control functions (as per CBI fitness and probity definitions) are required to satisfy the fitness and probity requirements.
-In addition to these, the Supplier Governance Manager, the Chief Risk Officer, Chief Operating Officer and local level Operational & Conduct Risk Committees ('OCRC') have specific roles in relation to the approval and subsequent governance of outsourcing arrangements.
+In addition to these, the Supplier Governance Manager, the Chief Risk Officer, Chief Operating Officer and local level

+The Operational & Conduct Risk Committee ('OCRC') has a specific role in relation to the approval and subsequent governance of outsourcing arrangements.
 The OCRC is responsible for reviewing all proposed outsourcing arrangements that are identified by the Chief Risk Officer (or nominated deputy) as potentially having a material impact on the risk profile and annually reviews the complete master list of outsourcing arrangements across the Company.